A brief history of

 As everyone knows, it isn't

-it's how well it can copy a low power station, to repeat it's
+it's also how well it can copy a low power station, to repeat it's

 signal that makes it a great machine!